projectcalico/vpp-dataplane/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Environment**
+## Environment

+- Calico version:
 - Calico/VPP version:
 - Kubernetes version:
 - Deployment type: cloud, hosted, VM, bare-metal...
-- Network configuration: Calico / host-local IPAM?
-IPIP / VXLAN enabled?
-Specific BGP settings?

-**Issue description**
+- Network configuration (flat,IPIP,VXLAN,Wireguard,Ipsec):
+- Custom options (IPAM, BGP ?):

+## Issue description

 A clear and concise description of what the problem is.

-**To Reproduce**
+## To Reproduce

 Steps to reproduce the behavior:
-- ...
-- ...

-**Expected behavior**
+## Expected behavior

 A clear and concise description of what you expected to happen.

-**Additional context**
+## Additional context

 Add any other useful information about the problem or your deployment here.